Profitbase/Episode-Docs/articles/flow/actions/parquet/open-parquet-file-as-datareader.md

-# Get DataReader for Parquet file
+# Open Parquet file as DataReader

 Provides a [DataReader](https://learn.microsoft.com/en-us/dotnet/api/system.data.idatareader) for reading a forward-only stream or rows form a Parquet file.